s-shifat/online-auction-app/README.md

 ### Challanges Faced

 1. Learnt django framework.
-Took help from [Dennis Ivy's youtube channel](https://www.youtube.com/channel/UCTZRcDjjkVajGL6wd76UnGg) and the beautiful djnago documentation.
+Took help from youtube and the beautiful djnago documentation.
+2. The very first challenge was user authentication system.
+I took help from youtube and django documentations to overcome this.
+3. Designing the database: I had some knowledge about how relational databases work and sql.
+So after spending some time in the documentation I was able to design the database for this project.
+4. Database operations: Learnt how to do basic crud and querry operations on django models.
+5. Upload image to server and render the image: At first it was not functioning correctly as expected.
+So I researced how to make it work in the internet.
+Several stack overflow posts helped me out here.
+I learned how POST method works for images and files works a bit differently than that for text/strings.
+6.
-2. Deploying to Heroku.
+7. Deploying to Heroku.

 ### Out Come
 1. Learnt user authentication system